muratk5n/thirdwave/en/README.md

 ---

 Another deluded billionaire..
-How much tax does this guy pay?
+How much tax does he pay?

 "@TimeOutLondon